Aeyu17/CanSat23-Obsidian/README.md

 ## CanSat 2023 - Obsidian

-This is the GitHub repository for Team Obsidian's CanSat 2023 code, held in Blacksburg, VA.
+This is the GitHub repository for Team 1070 (Obsidian) CanSat 2023 code, held in Blacksburg, VA.

 -------------------------------

-This was made primarily by:
+This was made by:

-Jamie Roberson - Team Lead
+Jamie Roberson - Software Team Lead

-Emily Jolly - Embedded Software
+Emily Jolly - Embedded Software Developer

-John Raburn - Ground Station
+John Raburn - Ground Station Developer

 -------------------------------

+Team Obsidian placed 1st within the US and 4th overall.